 - Prevalence and identification of Leishmania species responsible for Visceral Leishmaniasis in Northern Cameroon by Dr. TATEN GOUATEU Aimée from the University of Dschang

-According to the ORP grant recipients, this is yet another scientific challenge and opportunity to generate evidence for the next 12 months for control programmes and eventually improve public health.
+According to the ORP grant recipients, this is yet another scientific challenge and opportunity to generate evidence for the next 12 months for control programs and eventually improve public health.